nus-cs3281/2018/students/alexFong/alexFong-Resume.md

     Helper for lectures, gave supplementary lectures and provided consultation to 33 students.
 Graded programming assignments.

 * Google Summer of Code Participant, OpenKeychain (May 2016 - August 2016)
-OpenKeychain is the leading Android application for GPG key management on Android.
+OpenKeychain is the leading Android application for PGP key management on Android.

     Added single password workflow for management of keys, simplifying PGP key usage.
 Introduced a master password & app-lock mechanism for further security.